Burton Abbott: Investigation

 In interviewing the Abbotts, the police learned that Elsie Abbott had found the purse earlier, but said she did not connect it with the case.
-She would profess her son's innocence until she died.
+She would profess her son's innocence until she died and that he had been framed by her brother Wilbur Moore, a truck driver from San Leandro.

 Police subsequently recovered Stephanie's glasses, a brassiere, and other evidence in the basement.
 No one in the family could account for how the victim's personal effects came to be there.